Ficus Tineke, more commonly known as the Variegated Rubber Plant shrub, is a beautiful ornamental houseplant that has been rising in popularity!

 Check out our Indoor Plant Care Guide for more in-depth information about growing rubber trees.

 *Disclaimer about Ficus Tineke and cats: Rubber tree plants are mildly toxic to cats and other pets so it is best to avoid consumption at all times.
-Additionally, when making pruning cuts the branches may leak a white sap that causes mild skin irritation so prune cautiuously.
+Additionally, when making pruning cuts the branches may leak a white sap that causes mild skin irritation so prune cautiously.

 Shop the Variegated Rubber Plant for sale.